hi-ogawa/vite-plugins/packages/pre-bundle-new-url/README.md

 new Worker(new URL("/absolute-path-to/node_modules/.vite/__worker/(hash).js", import.meta.url))
 ```

-Note that this is only for external packages during development
+Note that this is only for _external packages_ during _development_
-since Vite already handles this in normal transform pipeline and that works for
+since Vite's normal transform pipeline works for non pre-bundled code.
-external packages during build.

 ## related